 • Comparative fault rules can reduce but not always bar compensation.

-Understanding Semi-Truck Accident Liability In The United States Today
+Understanding Semi-Truck Accident Liability in the United States

-The Federal Motor Carrier Safety Administration (FMCSA) sets hours‑of‑service, maintenance, and cargo securement rules.
-Violations of these regulations often show fault and guide claims against a trucking company or owner.
-See the FMCSA regulations for official standards.
+The Role of Federal Regulations: The Federal Motor Carrier Safety Administration (FMCSA) sets mandatory rules for driver hours (HOS), vehicle maintenance, and cargo securement.
+A violation of these regulations is powerful evidence of negligence and is central to building a claim against a trucking company or owner.
+For official standards, see the FMCSA regulations.

 Semi-Truck Drivers: Negligence, Hours of Service, and Road Rules